mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

 Grounding and Reaction Torques
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we saw in the previous example, the presence of the behavior of the mechanical ground element is such that it must exert a reaction torque on the system to constrain the motion of the system.
+As we saw in the previous example, the behavior of the mechanical ground element is such that it must exert a reaction torque on the system to constrain the motion of the system.
 In this section, we will examine this effect a bit closer.